 Warnings may also be issued at any time during a semester when deemed appropriate by faculty.

 Academic Probation usually will last for one semester only.
-The student's Department Head will recommend to the Committee if a student can take courses in their major field during the Academic Probation.
+The student's Department Chair will recommend to the Committee if a student can take courses in their major field during the Academic Probation.
 Students placed on Academic Probation may be eligible to continue receiving financial aid if they meet the minimum GPA requirements.
 To ensure that adequate academic progress toward a degree is being made, the College also uses the following guidelines in determining which students are automatically brought to the attention of the Academic Standards Committee:

 |41 or more||2.0|

 Suspension may be for any period of time established by the Academic Standards Committee, but must be for a minimum of one semester excluding the summer semester (unless the summer semester is required by the student's program).
 A matriculated student suspended from a program may not take major field courses during the suspension.
 In lieu of a department chair or other faculty advisor, students under program suspension may seek course selection and academic planning help from the Academic Advising Office, Room S103, Sweeney Hall.
 A matriculated student suspended from NHTI may not take any courses at NHTI.
 Students who have been suspended from the College or a program for academic reasons who wish to return must, prior to the completion of the suspension, apply for readmission by submitting a new application, with an explanatory letter, to the NHTI Admissions Office.

 - NP or F in clinic

 - Academic Probation status for 3rd consecutive semester